CORPORATE INFORMATION:

 Dividend income from investments is recognised when the right to receive payment has been established.

-14. Receivables
+VI.
+Receivables

-a) Receivables represent the Company's unconditional right to consideration under the contract.
+Receivables represent the Company's unconditional right to consideration under the contract.
 The right to consideration is considered unconditional, if only passage of time is required before payment of that consideration is due.

-14.1.
+VII.
 Contract Assets

 Contract Assets represents the Company's right to receive the consideration in exchange for the Goods or Services that the Company has transferred to the Customer, when that right is conditioned on something other than passage of time.

-15. EMPLOYEE BENEFITS
+16. EMPLOYEE BENEFITS

-16. FOREIGN CURRENCY TRANSACTION/TRANSLATION a) Initial Recognition:
+17. FOREIGN CURRENCY TRANSACTION/TRANSLATION Initial Recognition:

 On initial recognition, transaction in foreign currencies, entered into by the Company, are recorded in the functional currency by applying to the foreign currency amount the spot exchange rate between the functional currency and the foreign currency at the date of the transaction.

-b) Measurement of Foreign currency items at reporting date:
+Measurement of Foreign currency items at reporting date:

 Foreign currency monetary items are translated at closing exchange rates.
 Non- monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of transaction.
-Nonmonetary items that are measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value is measured.
+Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value is measured.

-c) Recognition of Exchange Difference:
+Recognition of Exchange Difference:

 Exchange differences arising on the settlement of monetary items or on translating monetary items at rates different from those at which they are translated on initial recognition during the period or in previous financial statement is recognized in statement of profit and loss in the period in which they arise.

-17. INCOME TAXES
+18. INCOME TAXES

 a) Current Tax is the amount of tax payable on the taxable income for the year as determined in accordance with the provisions of Income Tax Act,1961(the "Act").